uw-cryo/3D_CRS_Transformation_Resources/README.md

 Your selected area of interest on the DNR portal may cross the boundaries of the original tiled lidar data.
 So you will get multiple small DSM/DTM tiles.
 You can combine these in a virtual raster (vrt) using the `gdalbuildvrt` command (https://gdal.org/programs/gdalbuildvrt.html):
 `gdalbuildvrt out_raster.vrt tile1.tif tile2.tif tile3.tif`

+Check with gdalinfo: `gdalinfo out_raster.vrt`

+Output dimensions and geographic extent should be larger than any individual tile.

 Note: To combine multiple point cloud tiles (las/laz), you can use PDAL merge command (https://pdal.io/en/2.6.0/apps/merge.html):
 `pdal merge tile1.laz tile2.laz tile3.laz out_merged.laz`